22 Apr What Is The Yoga Wheel And Why Should We Learn How To Use It?

 I usually incorporate the yoga wheel in Stretch & Release and Hatha classes.
 Of course, the wheel can be incorporated into many different types of classes due to its versatility, but I find that slower-paced classes allow students to take their time to acclimate to the prop better.

 How do you use the yoga wheel in your classes?
-How will you use it in your upcoming workshop?

 I use the yoga wheel for hamstring stretches, opening the sides and front body, inversions, and of course backbends.
 Because I am very stiff myself, getting into a backbend without a prop just doesn’t happen naturally for me.
-So in the workshops I will be introducing ways to do the same, emphasizing that “you don’t need to be flexible or back-bendy to be able to use the yoga wheel!”
+So in the classes I will be introducing ways to do the same, emphasizing that “you don’t need to be flexible or back-bendy to be able to use the yoga wheel!”

 Would you consider yourself a prop-heavy teacher?
 What are your other favorite yoga props and why?